 Hair Transplant Surgery and Cole Instruments

 Hair loss treatments have been dramatically improving for the past 20 years.
 It is through the hard work from innovators like Dr. John P Cole and his team that hair restoration continues its progress.
-Methodologies arise and equipment, high quality equipment, must meet the needs of physicians and patients alike.
+Methodologies arise and equipment, high-quality equipment, must meet the needs of physicians and patients alike.
 This is why Cole Instruments dedicates itself to bringing the highest caliber FUE equipment to its physicians.

 Everyone knows the old plug look with hair transplant surgery.
 This is a direct result of Follicular Unit Extraction (FUT).
 The younger method Follicular Unit Extraction (FUE) leads to a more convincing look with far less scarring; especially if Dr. Cole's namesake Cole Isolation Technique (CIT®).
-In fact, the past 20 years have seen hair transplant procedures develop over a record pace.
-Up until the late 90's there was very little improvement in the overall results of the procedure.
+In fact, the past 20 years have seen hair transplant procedures develop at a record pace.
+Up until the late 90's, there was very little improvement in the overall results of the procedure.
 By the early 2000s, however, surgeons had built enough skill and techniques in FUE to begin offering the procedure.
 The results changed from a pluggy look to a very aesthetic, natural appearance.
 The field came of age.

-As with any cosmetic procedure, the natural tendency in hair restoration is to improve the procedures' and methods' overall aesthetic.
+As with any cosmetic procedure, the natural tendency in hair restoration is to improve the procedures' and methods' overall aesthetic results.
 The initial challenge was to produce smaller grafts that allow for more convincing placement and less bunching -this was the advantage of FUE.
 The trend over the past decade, meanwhile, is to focus on a superior cosmetic result in the donor area.
 FUE may not leave the lateral scars of FUT, but it can leave mothball scars that prevent patients from wearing their side and back hair very short.

 The initial obstacle to reducing FUE scars was the lack of available instruments.
 Many hair restoration surgeons, in fact, were using standard surgical tools rather than specialized equipment.
-More scarring and less convincing hairlines were the natural result of these early efforts -even if an improvement over FUT.
+More scarring and less convincing hairlines were the natural results of these early efforts -even if an improvement over FUT.

 Established in 2002, Cole Instruments began innovating specialized FUE tools after Dr. Cole saw the necessity of such -and the growing demand from his fellow physicians.
-Dr. Cole particularly needed to design new tools if he was to continue researching CIT®, a method that uses minimum depth invasion to minimize scarring and foster donor regeneration.
+Dr. Cole particularly needed to design new tools if he was to continue researching CIT®, a method that uses the minimum depth principle to minimize scarring and foster donor regeneration.

 As demand for specialized tools and instruments grew so did Cole Instruments.
 When surgical procedures evolve the ideal tool often does not exist...yet.
 One of the first organizations to offer specialized FUE equipment, Cole Instruments is now one of many suppliers.
 However, what has not changed is Cole Instruments' dedication to quality and innovation.
 Cole Instruments designs tools that specifically facilitate FUE and improve surgical results in the donor area.
 They further improve efficiency, as well increase the procedure's overall level of safety.